TurboGrafx-16: History

 After seeing the TurboGrafx-16 falter in America, NEC decided to cancel their European releases.
 Units for the European markets were already produced, which were essentially US models modified to run on PAL television sets.
 NEC sold this stock to distributors; in the United Kingdom, Telegames released the console in 1990 in extremely limited quantities.

 The TurboGrafx-16/PC Engine was the first video game console capable of playing CD-ROM games with an optional add-on.

-By March 1991, NEC claimed that it had sold 750,000 TurboGrafx-16 consoles in the United States and 500,000 CD-ROM units worldwide.
+By March 1991, NEC reported that it had sold 750,000 TurboGrafx-16 consoles in the United States and 500,000 CD-ROM units worldwide.

-In an effort to relaunch the system in the North American market, in mid-1992 NEC and Hudson Soft transferred management of the system in North America to a new joint venture called Turbo Technologies and released the TurboDuo, an all-in-one unit that included the CD-ROM drive built in.
+In an effort to relaunch the system in the North American market, in mid-1992 NEC and Hudson Soft transferred management of the system in North America to a new joint venture called Turbo Technologies, Inc. (TTI), which supplanted NEC Technologies, Inc., and released the TurboDuo, an all-in-one unit that included the CD-ROM drive built in.
 However, the North American console gaming market continued to be dominated by the Genesis and Super NES, which was released in North America in August 1991.
 In May 1994, Turbo Technologies announced that it was dropping support for the Duo, though it would continue to offer repairs for existing units and provide ongoing software releases through independent companies in the U.S. and Canada.

-In Japan, NEC had sold a total of 5.84 million PC Engine units as of 1995 of which CD-ROM² units and the Duo combied contributed 1.92 million as of March 1996.
-This adds up to a total of more than million PC Engine/TurboGrafx-16 units sold in Japan and the United States as of 1995.
+In Japan, NEC had sold a total of 10 million PC Engine units as of 1995 of which CD-ROM² units and the Duo combied contributed 1.92 million as of March 1996.
+This adds up to a total of more than million PC Engine/TurboGrafx units sold in Japan and the United States as of 1995.
 The final licensed release for the PC Engine was Dead of the Brain Part 1 & 2 on June 3, 1999, on the Super CD-ROM² format.